patrickbwarren/transam-triton/TRIMCC.md

 needed to run the emulator.

 ### Receiver (`tridat.c`)

-Receive Triton RS-232 data from a serial device.
+Receive RS-232 data from a physically-connected Triton using a serial device such `/dev/ttyS0`.
 Usage is:
 ```
 ./tridat [-o binary_file] serial_device
 ```
-where the single option is
-- `-o <binary_file>`: (optionally) capture the byte stream in a binary file This receives bytes from a physically-connected Triton using a serial device such `/dev/ttyS0`.
+The single option is `-o <binary_file>` which captures the byte stream in a binary file.
 Note that you may have to add yourself the `dialout` group to use the serial ports.

 ### Transmitter (`trimcc.c`)

+Compile and optionally transmit RS-232 data to Triton through a serial device.
+Usage is
 ```
-Compile and optionally transmit RS-232 data to Triton through a serial device
 ./trimcc [-h] [-v] [-s] [-p] [-o binary_file] [-t serial_device] src_file
--v (verbose): print the byte stream and variables
--s (spaced): add a column of spaces after the 7th byte
--p (pipe): write the byte stream in binary to stdout (obviates -o)
--o <binary_file>: write the byte stream in binary to a file
--t (transmit): write the byte stream to a serial device, for example /dev/ttyS0
-the source file should be specified, for example a .tri file
 ```
+where
+- `-v` (verbose): print the byte stream and variables
+- `-s` (spaced): add a column of spaces after the 7th byte
+- `-p` (pipe): write the byte stream in binary to stdout (obviates -o)
+- `-o` <binary_file>: write the byte stream in binary to a file
+- `-t` (transmit): write the byte stream to a serial device, for example /dev/ttyS0 The source file should be specified, for example a .tri file

 With the `-t` option this transmits bytes to a physically-connected Triton through a serial device such `/dev/ttyS0`.
 Alternatively with the `-o` option the code can also be used to generate binaries to run with